d11wtq/oedipus/README.md

 It is not a clone of the PHP API, rather it is written from the ground up, wrapping the SphinxQL API offered by searchd.
-Nor is it a plugin for ActiveRecord or DataMapper... though this will follow in separate gems (see [oedipus-dm](https://github.com/d11wtq/oedipus-dm)).
+Nor is it a plugin for ActiveRecord or DataMapper... though this will be offered in separate gems (see [oedipus-dm](https://github.com/d11wtq/oedipus-dm)).

 Oedipus provides a level of abstraction in terms of the ease with which faceted